karatelabs/karate/karate-core/README.md

 * a video of the entire test is saved to `/tmp/karate.mp4`
 * after the test, when `stop()` is called, the [`DockerTarget`](src/main/java/com/intuit/karate/driver/DockerTarget.java) will embed the video into the HTML report (expand the last step in the `Scenario` to view)

-To try this out or if you need to investigate why a test is not behaving properly when running within Docker, these are the steps:
+To try this or especially when you need to investigate why a test is not behaving properly when running within Docker, these are the steps:

 * start the container:
   * `docker run -d -p 9222:9222 -p 5900:5900 --cap-add=SYS_ADMIN ptrthomas/karate-chrome`
-  * it is recommended to use [`--security-opt seccomp=chrome.json`](https://hub.docker.com/r/justinribeiro/chrome-headless/) instead of the `--cap-add=SYS_ADMIN` option seen above
+  * it is recommended to use [`--security-opt seccomp=chrome.json`](https://hub.docker.com/r/justinribeiro/chrome-headless/) instead of `--cap-add=SYS_ADMIN`
 * point your VNC client to `localhost:5900`
   * for example on a Mac you can use this command: `open vnc://localhost:5900`
 * run a test using the following [`driver` configuration](#configure-driver):